EliottoDev/EliottoDev/README.md

 ## 📂 Projects

 - 🧑‍💻**Portfolio**: My own webpage made with NextJS and ❤️!
+- 📋**ACT-IV**: A collaborational project of a solution to file synchronization problem.
 - 🪙**Aureo** (in progress): A full stack finances app with a modern looking.

 Coming soon: **Lyra**